Chalarangelo/30-seconds-of-code/snippets/httpPost.md

 */
 httpPost(
   'https://jsonplaceholder.typicode.com/posts',
-  null, //does not send a body
+  null, // does not send a body
   console.log
 ); /*
 Logs: {